ajlopez/RskCLI/README.md

 The account could be specified as an hexadecimal address or as an account name.

-Also, you can specified a block number:
+Also, you can specify a block number:
 ```
 rskcli balance <account> <blocknumber>
 ```